 The Industrial, Deferred Industrial, and Specialised Industrial Zones (SIZ) together establish the locations available for industrial land uses throughout the Waipa District.
-These are all primarily located on the outskirts of the urban towns of Cambridge, Te Awamutu and Kihikihi, with a piece of land also zoned to the north of the Hamilton Airport.
-The Industrial Zone acts as a general catchall for light and heavy industrial activities, including warehousing, factory processing, and yard based activities.
-The Deferred Industrial Zone is undeveloped land that has been earmarked for development.
+These are primarily located on the outskirts of the urban towns of Cambridge, Te Awamutu and Kihikihi, with a large area of land also zoned to the north of the Hamilton Airport.
+The Industrial Zone acts as a general catchall for light and heavy industrial activities, including warehousing, factory processing, and yard-based activities.
+The Deferred Industrial Zone is undeveloped land that has been earmarked for industrial development at a later stage.
 The SIZ contains key industrial sites, most significantly the Fonterra dairy processing plants.
-The SIZ is relatively restricted compared to the other industrial zones, only allowing activities that are complementary to dairy processing activities.
-These three industrial zones together have been included within the BDCA as a means to effectively assess the industrial capacity of the Waipa District.
+The SIZ is relatively restricted compared to the other industrial zones together have been included within the BDCA as a means to effectively assess the industrial capacity of the Waipa District.

 The Lake Karapiro and Mystery Creek Events Zones have also been included in the BDCA.
 The two zones provide locally significant areas of land, with the Mystery Creek Events zone totalling nearly 47 hectares.
 These have been included because of their ability to provide land capacity for commercial and industrial employment.
 These sites are largely vacant, and although they are currently reserved for events, their potential land capacity is included in the BDCA for completeness.